MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-configmgr.md

    > [!NOTE]
    >
    > If your app is already installed on desktop devices, you can use the AppLocker local security policy MMC snap-in to gather the info for adding the app to the protected apps list.
-For info about how to do this, see the steps in the [Add an AppLocker policy file](#add-an-applocker-policy-file) section.
+For info about how to do this, see the steps in [Add an AppLocker policy file](#add-an-applocker-policy-file) in this article.

 2. Copy the ID value from the app URL.
 For example, Microsoft OneNote's ID URL is https://www.microsoft.com/store/apps/onenote/9wzdncrfhvjl, and you'd copy the ID value, `9wzdncrfhvjl`.